 4.2.1.2.
-Charge-sustaining fuel consumption for NOVC-FCHVs [and OVC-FCHVs]
+Charge-sustaining fuel consumption and fuel efficiency for NOVC-FCHVs [and OVC-FCHVs]

 4.2.1.2.1.
-Stepwise procedure for calculating the final test fuel consumption results of the charge-sustaining Type 1 test for NOVC-FCHVs [and OVC-FCHVs]
+Stepwise procedure for calculating the final test fuel consumption and fuel efficiency results of the charge-sustaining Type 1 test for NOVC-FCHVs [and OVC-FCHVs]

 The results shall be calculated in the order described in Table A8/7.
 All applicable results in the column "Output" shall be recorded.
 The column "Process" describes the paragraphs to be used for calculation or contains additional calculations.